-Above and Beyond Home Health Care is proud to offer music therapy as one of our options to help our clients, especially those battling Alzheimer’s disease and other dementias.
+Above and Beyond Home Health Care is proud to offer music therapy as one of our options to help our patients, especially those battling Alzheimer’s disease and other dementias.

-Two trained music therapists work with clients to find ways to reduce their overall stress levels that may be causing mental, physical, emotional and social pain, plus cognitive problems.
-After observing clients and learning about their background, including favorite musical styles, they’ll put a customized therapy plan together to achieve certain goals.
+Two trained music therapists work with patients to find ways to reduce their overall stress levels that may be causing mental, physical, emotional and social pain, plus cognitive problems.
+After observing patients and learning about their background, including favorite musical styles, they’ll put a customized therapy plan together to achieve certain goals.